 To get started, you make jumping contingent on just touching the slime with one finger since he is somewhat reluctant to touch it.
 You gradually build the expectation that he touch it for longer periods (seconds then minutes) while following the activity each time with jumping.
 Over time, Michael begins to reach for the slime when given a choice between slime and a rice bin.

-For more information about the Premack Principle, read our article: 5 Ways to Use the Premack Principle You Haven’t Tried.
+For more information about the Premack Principle, read our article: Premack Principle: A Guide to Using the First/Then Rule.

 While these strategies take time to expand the array of potential reinforcers, they are valuable tools in your ABA toolbox.